Summary

 Understanding the Potential Conflicts in Legal Requirements under ERISA and California State Law

 A plan trustee is crucially the key decision-maker when investing plan assets.
 The trustee may seek outside independent investment advice from a qualified professional advisor.
-An advisor can assist the plan trustee by providing a qualified yes or no or asking for more information to make a prudent investment decision.
-The advisor's role is to provide unbiased and informed advice to the trustee, helping them make the best investment decisions for the plan.
-This underscores the weight of the trustee's responsibility and their empowerment in making investment decisions.
+An advisor can assist the plan trustee by providing a qualified yes or no or by asking for more information to make a prudent investment decision.
+The advisor’s role is to provide unbiased and informed advice to the trustee, helping them make the best investment decisions for the plan.
+This underscores the weight of the trustee’s responsibility and their empowerment in making investment decisions.

-I.R.A. resource pamphlets are on the Internal Revenue Services website, publication 590-A and 590-B. The I.R.S. has adopted the same fiduciary rules created by the Department of Labor for pension plan investments.
+When exercising discretionary decisions as the plan’s trustees, they act under Federal Law as fiduciaries.
+I.R.A. resource pamphlets are available on the Internal Revenue Service’s website, specifically Publication 590-A and 590-B. The IRS has adopted the same fiduciary rules created by the Department of Labor for pension plan investments.

 A mortgage broker/lender acting as the servicing agent also expects to receive small fractional amounts for servicing income, paid by the ERIAS investor for the life of the loan.
 Loan servicing functions are considered a ministerial responsibility.